Tenancy Deposit Protection Schemes

 The tenant has the right to apply for details of the Tenancy Deposit Protection Scheme the landlord has submitted their deposit to.
-If the landlord has failed to register the tenancy deposit with one of the Tenancy Deposit Protection Schemes, the tenant may apply for a court order.
+If the landlord has failed to register the tenancy deposit with one of the Tenancy Deposit Protection Schemes within 30 days, the tenant may be entitled to compensation as follows :

 If the court agrees that the landlord has failed to pay the deposit into a Tenancy Deposit Protection Scheme they may either require the landlord to repay the deposit to the tenant, within fourteen days, or to pay the deposit into a Tenancy Deposit Protection Scheme.